kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 Confused? 🤔 → Check out the [How to Create a Kintone Database App](https://youtu.be/pRtfn-8cf_I) video 📺

-## Create a Medium API Token
+## Create an OpenAI API Token

-First, head to [medium.com/me/settings](https://medium.com/me/settings) to open up your Medium account setting page.
+First, head to [labs.openai.com](https://labs.openai.com/) to open up your Medium account setting page.
 Click on the **Integration tokens** section.

 ![img/medium-settings-screen.png](img/medium-settings-screen.png)